NikVetr/crossword/README.md

 ![Target Crossword Shape](output/img/xword_3-orig_blank.png)

-With paired file in `output/txt/`.
+With paired file in `output/txt/`, which I then manually manipulated in Photoshop.
 Admittedly, lots of the generated output were duds!
 But then it's just a matter of running the program for half an hour and picking whatever output is most pleasing.
 Also included at the end of `crossword_generator.R` is code to refine a specific crossword, ie use some desired crossword to initialize MCMC vs. using random initialization, which may help with iterating over specific designs.

 ## Contributing